law-wang/roman-site/src/content/posts/2018-07-22-nocturnal-animals-gone-girl.md

 When Prince Charming is no longer and Cool Girl becomes Gone Girl, the two have to collect their wreck of a marriage and carry on.
 Cool Girl does not care about the delicateness of a marriage, she acts with minimal considerations of the circumstances because she knows she’s smarter than the rest of them.
 She cried, demanded, threatened, provoked.
 She taints herself with blood.
 She uses anyone and everyone she could.
 By doing so, she ends up securing the illusory love and marriage.

-What she never considers is that, perhaps, she doesn’t need to be the cool girl, and Nick doesn’t have to be a model husband, her life can be saved from the lies.
+What she never considers is that, perhaps, she doesn’t need to be the cool girl, and Nick doesn’t have to be a model husband.
+Her life can be saved from the lies.
 But no, that’s not what the Gone Girl wants.
 Truth?
 Happiness?
 Who cares.
 It’s only for show anyway.

 _Nocturnal Animals_ carries the opposite message.
 It tells us that when you love someone, you have to be careful with it because once you break it, you might never get back it again, just like how Susan sits in the restaurant waiting for Edward who will never show.
 They meet, mess each other’s lives up, and have to live forever knowing what they could have had.
 In other words, they don’t need to meet again because even though they once loved each other, they both know Susan loves herself more. _When it comes to love, everyone is to blame._